Refund Information

 · Refunds must be submitted using the online refund form at American’s Refunds site.

 o Information contained on this website is subject to change at any time without prior notice.
-American Airlines shall not be liable for any consequences resulting from your reliance on the information.
+American Airlines is not be liable for any consequences resulting from your reliance on the information.

 Refunds submitted via GDS, ARC/IAR, BSP